How to Check if Your Motorcycle is Rideable after a Crash

 Whenever you get into an accident, and your motorcycle falls by its side, you risk bending a brake disk.
 If the brake disk has severe cracks and bends do not attempt to get back on the motorcycle.

 Additionally, inspect the front brake calipers and check if there are any damages to the underside.
-Bent sliding pins will most necessarily mean that you require to get a new caliper.
+Bent sliding pins will most necessarily mean that you are required to get a new caliper.

 Frame